woupiestek/midistuff_ts/log.md

 Use `.\run_midi.ps1 -file .\deno_midi.ts` to hear.

+And now I am playing midi files!

+### thoughts on the interface

+It should be possible to play short sequences in isolation and so on, so maybe a structured text document of some sort: like you just see the text, clicking opens up an editor, that produces sounds when new events are added or something.

+### lingering

+Let's test all the midi files.

+- BALLADE, CANYON, Exhil, FANTASIE, ochtend, ases_dood, griegs..., JAZZ, MINUET, REGGAE, trouwdag..., zaal_van_de_bergkoning: scan failure
+- others: unexpected abrupt endings...

+'trollenmars' sounds odd, but mediaplayer does the same thing.

+The mystery is solved: midi uses 'running status', to compress its files.

 ## 2023-11-2

 Reorganize the file by program: the program determines how the notes sound.